 Breastfeeding Versus Pumping- Everything You Need to Know

-I want to make your breastfeeding/pumping experience easier by sharing some great tips with you.
+I want to make your breastfeeding and pumping experience easier by sharing some super helpful breastfeeding and pumping tips with you.
 Some are from my own personal experiences of nursing and pumping, while others are tips that were given to me by some of my friends.

-Regardless of which is best for you and your little one, and how long you choose to nurse your baby or pump, the fact that you’re choosing to do it at all is awesome!
+Regardless of which is best for you and your little one, and how long you choose to nurse your baby or pump breast milk, the fact that you’re choosing to provide breast milk for your baby is awesome!

 *This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 I only recommend products I love or would personally use.

 What are the pros and cons of breastfeeding versus pumping?